xueyiju/chocopy-wasm-compiler-B/designs/forLoopIteratorsDesign.md

 ```
 TypeCheckError: Not an iterable
 ```

-## Changes required in AST, IR and builtin libraries ##

 ## AST changes ##

 * The following changes will be required in `ast.ts` to `type Stmt<A>`:
 ```
 { a?: Type, tag: "for", vars: Expr\<A\>, iterable: Expr\<A\>, body: Array\<Stmt\<A\>\>, elseBody?: Stmt\<A\>}
-{ a?: Type, tag: "break", loopDepth?: [string, number] }
+{  a?: A, tag: "break", loopCounter?: number }
-{ a?: Type, tag: "continue", loopDepth?: [string, number]  }
+{  a?: A, tag: "continue", loopCounter?: number }
  ```
 `vars` can be a variable or a tuple expression.
-Once we merge the changes from the destructuring group, we will support tuple assignment for the loop variables (as well as relevant typechecking).
+Once we merge the changes from the destructuring group, we will support tuple assignment for the loop variables.
 `iterable` can be any inbuilt/user-defined class object with a `next` and a `hasnext` function.
-`loopDepth` is an optional argument in the AST because we populate these values in the type-checker.
+`loopCounter` is an optional argument in the AST because we populate this values in the type-checker.
+It stores unique loop index for each for and while loop.

 ## Parser changes ##
 We add functionalities for `for`, `break` and `continue` statements.

 ## range class ##
 For the first milestone, we implement an inbuilt `range(0, 5, 1)` as a function which returns a `__range__` class object.
 This object is an iterable with an inbuilt `new`, `next` and `hasnext` function.
-The range class is written in Python and will be compiled in `runner.ts` to produce a `.wasm` file in the later stages.
+The range class is written in Python and will be compiled in `runner.ts` to produce a `.wasm` file.
 ```
 def range(start: int, stop: int, step: int) -> __range__:
     return __range__().new(start, stop, step)